mmariniello90/ai-code-assistant/README.md

 ## Features

 - **Interactive Chat**: Engage in a back-and-forth conversation with the AI to get Python-related assistance.
-- **Code Explanation and Formatting**: The assistant intelligently separates explanations from code and highlights syntax using `pygments`.
+- **Code Explanation and Formatting**: The assistant intelligently separates explanations from code and highlights syntax using `rich`.
 - **Conversation History**: Maintains context to ensure meaningful interactions.
 - **Simple Command-line Interface**: Designed for ease of use with a clean terminal-based UI.
+- **Private and local experience**: Thought to run in you local terminal, without sharing your code with third-parties.

 ## Installation